Who's Behind Listverse?

 One of the cats, named Storm, was sold to Roy Cooper, the Indiana tattoo artist who gave Tyson his famous facial markings.
 Cooper kept three other tigers at the shop.
 The USDA later seized all of them for being kept in poor conditions.

 Over the years, Mike Tyson has proven to be a quote machine.
 Before his fight with Lennox Lewis, Tyson famously stated that he would eat his opponent’s children.
 Once, he claimed that he tried to bribe a zoo employee to allow him to fight the world’s largest primate.
 He said, “I paid a worker at New York’s zoo to reopen it just for me and Robin [his wife].
-When we got to the gorilla cage there was one big silverback gorilla there just bullying all the other gorillas.
+When we got to the gorilla cage, one big silverback gorilla was just bullying all the other gorillas.
 They were so powerful, but their eyes were like an innocent infant.
 I offered the attendant $10,000 to open the cage and let me smash that silverback’s snotbox!
 He declined.”

 Like many of Tyson’s stories, this tale’s veracity can probably never be established, but it does not seem remotely out of character.
 For those wondering what the outcome of such a contest might be, the wise money is on King Kong.
 It is somewhat difficult to test the upper limits of a gorilla’s strength, and estimates vary wildly.
-However, by way of comparison, chimpanzees have dealt terrible harm on humans in violent encounters.
+However, by way of comparison, chimpanzees have dealt terrible harm to humans in violent encounters.
 A male silverback is twice the size of a chimp, and its strength is likely proportional.

 1The Fan Letter